natemcmaster/blog/src/_posts/dev/2016-05-19-nuget3-rid-graph.md

  - "win7-x86"
  - "linuxmint.17.3"
  - "ubuntu.15.04-x64"
- - "unix"
- - "any"
- - "base"

 ## What is the RID graph?

-As you'll noticed, some of the RIDs I listed above aren't actually operating systems.
-(What is "any"?)
+The RID graph is a list of "runtimes" that are compatible with each other.
+For example, in theory a library that is compatible with Windows 7 should also be compatible with newer version.

-NuGet will import all compatible libraries using something called the "RID graph" or "runtime fallback graph".
+NuGet can import compatible libraries using something called the "RID graph" or "runtime fallback graph".
 This is basically a list of all RIDs .NET Core supports, and which RIDs are compatible with each other.
 The graph definition can be found in the <https://github.com/dotnet/corefx/> repo.